kubernetes/website/content/en/docs/concepts/cluster-administration/cloud-providers.md

 ### Node Name

-The HUAWEI CLOUD provider uses the private IP address of the node (as determined by the kubelet or overridden with `--hostname-override`) as the name of the Kubernetes Node object.
+The HUAWEI CLOUD provider needs the private IP address of the node as the name of the Kubernetes Node object.
+Please make sure indicating `--hostname-override=<node private IP>` when starting kubelet on the node.
 Note that the Kubernetes Node name must match the HUAWEI CLOUD VM private IP.

 ## OpenStack